Our mission statement

 The Britannia is a well preserved late 17th Century Inn.
 The beams in the lounge of the Britannia Inn are reputed to be from shipwrecks which were “lanterned” ashore by wreckers for their valuable cargo.
 The pub still has its original fireplace and bread oven.
 In addition in parts of the pub one can still see the original gas lamps.

-The Britannia is the only survivor of four taverns that existed in the village in the early 1800s.
+The Britannia is the only survivor of four taverns that existed in the village in the late 1700s.
 At this time Llanmadoc was a busy little port when Cheriton Pill was navigable.

 There are a number of interesting sites close to the Inn: